A guilt trip is a feeling of guilt which has been induced on purpose by a third party.

 1. You feel like you are always disappointing someone

-If you feel as if you can never do anything right, no matter how hard you try, then the chances are you are being guilt tripped.
-The person who is using this tactic on you will make you feel as if you are not good enough or up to their high standards and, therefore, there must be something wrong with you.
+If you feel as if you can never do anything right, no matter how hard you try, then the chances are someone is guilt tripping you.
+The person who is using this tactic on you will make you feel as if you are not good enough or up to their high standards.
+Therefore, there must be something wrong with you.

 2. Everything is your fault